Last Update: December 7, 2024

 Refer to Appendix 23 for the equation and its derivation.

-Un-Even Cash Flows
+Uneven Cash Flows

-Spreadsheeting tools like Excel or Google Sheets can handle both.
-We just wont have a neat formula to use.
-We’ll have to “long-hand” the calculation.
+We just won’t have a neat formula to use and we’ll have to “long-hand” the calculation.

 The HP 12c calculator, on the other hand, can handle un-equal cash flows, but the time intervals between are assumed to be constant (equal intervals).